hamzah4/Lostitems/README.md

 Or this person.

 # 07564234533 , if I do not answer and you can not reach my other person.
-This is my person.
+This is my friend.

 Say this - Hi is this qadir , I have your friend Hamzahs (Lost item).
 He will be able to help.